Jarosław Kaczyński: 1990s

 In 1991, he created the conservative, Christian democratic Centre Agreement party and later became its chairman, remaining in the role until 1998.
 In the years 1991 to 1993 and since 1997, Kaczyński was a member of the Sejm.
 In the same year, he worked under direction of the president of Poland, Lech Wałęsa, as the head of his presidential chancellery.
 Wałęsa fired Kaczyński, who then led the protest movement against him.

+He is attributed for the first public use of the phrase 'TKM' in 1997.

+Chairman of Law and Justice

+Building on the popularity of his brother, Lech Kaczyński, as Minister of Justice in the Buzek cabinet, the two co-founded the Law and Justice party in 2001.